mohitshrestha/python-project-uv/README.md

 - [**UV Setup and Usage Guide**](UV_SETUP_AND_USAGE_GUIDE.md) - In-depth instructions on setting up and using **UV** in your Python project.

+### 10. Git Tricks Reference

+For guidance on undoing a pushed commit safely or forcefully, see [GitHub Tricks](./github_tricks.md).

+- This file contains concise instructions for `git revert` and `git reset --hard` with best practices.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.